wtetsu/gaze/README.md

 gaze a.py -c 'python "{{file}}"'
 ```

-Gaze searches a configuration file according to it's priority rule.
+Gaze searches a configuration file according to its priority rule.

 1. A file specified by -f option
 1. ~/.config/gaze/gaze.yml